The definition of lying and deception have too many deceptions around them!

 Well!
 To prove her wrong, I went to the dictionary.
 There to my dismay, she was right.

-The standard definition of a lie is: “A 1statement made 2by one who does not believe it with the intention that 3someone else shall be 4led to believe it.”
+The standard definition of a lie is: “A statement made1 by one who does not believe it2 with the intention that someone, else4 shall be led to believe it3.”

 The standard definition of a lie requires four conditions for it to be defined as a lie.